Skip to main content

 }

-The editor loads this schema, renders a WYSIWYG preview using the merchant's actual products, and saves customizations back as a modified JSON object.
-The storefront rendering engine reads that JSON at request time and generates the HTML.
-Server-side rendering (Next.js) keeps page loads fast while allowing dynamic content.
+The editor pulls in that schema, paints a WYSIWYG preview using the merchant's real products, and writes any changes back as a modified JSON object.
+At request time, the storefront rendering engine reads that JSON and spits out the HTML.
+Server-side rendering with Next.js keeps the pages quick while still letting the content stay dynamic.

 What About Payment Processing and App Marketplace?

-Stripe Connect is the standard for marketplace payments.
-It handles merchant onboarding (KYC verification), payment splitting (your platform commission vs merchant payout), and 135+ currencies.
-The Express onboarding flow takes merchants from signup to accepting payments in under 5 minutes.
-You'll pay 2.9% + $0.30 per transaction, plus 0.25-0.50% for Connect fees.
-On $1M in gross merchandise volume, that's roughly $35,000 in payment processing costs.
+Stripe Connect is the default for marketplace payments, and for good reason.
+It takes care of merchant onboarding and KYC verification, splits the money between your platform commission and the merchant payout, and supports 135+ currencies.
+Its Express flow gets a merchant from signup to taking payments in under 5 minutes.
+The cost is 2.9% + $0.30 per transaction, plus another 0.25-0.50% for Connect.
+On $1M in gross merchandise volume, that works out to roughly $35,000 in processing fees.

-The app marketplace is your platform's second revenue stream.
-Shopify's app store generates $8+ billion annually for its developers — and Shopify takes a 15% cut on the first $1M in revenue per app.
-To build one, you need three things: a REST/GraphQL API for developers, a webhook system for event notifications (order placed, product updated, theme changed), and an OAuth flow for app authentication.
+The app marketplace is your second revenue stream.
+Shopify's app store pushes $8+ billion a year to its developers, and Shopify keeps a 15% cut on each app's first $1M in revenue.
+Building one comes down to three pieces.
+A REST or GraphQL API for developers.
+A webhook system that fires off event notifications when an order is placed, a product is updated, or a theme changes.
+And an OAuth flow so apps can authenticate.

 Start with webhooks.
-Every time something happens in a merchant's store — new order, inventory change, customer signup — your platform fires an HTTP POST to registered webhook endpoints.
-Apps subscribe to the events they care about.
-This decoupled architecture means apps don't need direct database access, which keeps your platform secure and your data isolated.
+Whenever something happens in a merchant's store, a new order, an inventory change, a customer signing up, your platform fires an HTTP POST to whatever webhook endpoints are registered.
+Apps only subscribe to the events they actually care about.
+The nice part is that apps never touch your database directly, which keeps the platform secure and the data walled off.

 What Does an MVP Roadmap Look Like?

-Gartner's 2025 SaaS report states that 72% of successful SaaS platforms launched with fewer than 10 features.
-The eCommerce platforms that failed?
-They tried to match Shopify's feature set before they had 100 merchants.
-Don't make that mistake.
+Gartner's 2025 SaaS report says 72% of successful SaaS platforms launched with fewer than 10 features.
+And the ones that died?
+They tried to match Shopify feature for feature before they'd signed up 100 merchants.
+Don't do that.

 Phase 1 (weeks 1-20): Core MVP.
-Multi-tenant architecture with PostgreSQL RLS.
-Product management (title, description, images, variants, pricing).
-Single checkout flow with Stripe.
+Multi-tenant base on PostgreSQL RLS.
+Product management covering title, description, images, variants, and pricing.
+One checkout flow through Stripe.
 Order management with email confirmations.
-3 built-in themes with color/font customization.
-Merchant dashboard with sales overview.
-Custom domain support via Cloudflare for SaaS.
+The 3 built-in themes with color and font customization.
+A merchant dashboard with a sales overview.
+Custom domains through Cloudflare for SaaS.
 Cost: $120,000-$180,000.

 Phase 2 (weeks 21-32): Growth features.
-Visual theme editor with drag-and-drop sections.
-Discount codes and automatic discounts.
+The visual theme editor with drag-and-drop sections.
+Discount codes plus automatic discounts.
 Abandoned cart recovery emails.
 Inventory tracking with low-stock alerts.
 Multi-currency pricing.
-SEO controls (meta tags, URL slugs, sitemaps per store).
-Shipping rate calculator with third-party integration (EasyPost or ShipStation).
-Customer accounts with order history.
+SEO controls for meta tags, URL slugs, and per-store sitemaps.
+A shipping rate calculator hooked into EasyPost or ShipStation.
+And customer accounts with order history.

 Phase 3 (weeks 33-48): Marketplace.
-REST API with OAuth for third-party developers.
-Webhook system for store events.
-App marketplace with listing, installation, and billing flows.
-Advanced analytics (cohort analysis, customer lifetime value, product performance).
-Staff accounts with granular permissions.
+A REST API with OAuth for outside developers.
+The webhook system for store events.
+An app marketplace with listing, installation, and billing flows.
+Deeper analytics like cohort analysis, customer lifetime value, and product performance.
+Staff accounts with fine-grained permissions.
 B2B wholesale pricing tiers.
-Headless commerce API for merchants using custom frontends.
+And a headless commerce API for merchants running their own custom frontends.

-Find your first 50 merchants manually.
-Reach out to small businesses selling on Instagram and Etsy — they're outgrowing those platforms and need a proper storefront.
-Offer free access for 6 months in exchange for feedback.
-Your early merchants define your product roadmap based on what they actually need, not what you think they'll want.
+Go find your first 50 merchants by hand.
+The sweet spot is small businesses already selling on Instagram and Etsy.
+They're outgrowing those tools and itching for a real storefront.
+Give them free access for 6 months and ask for honest feedback in return.
+Those early merchants end up writing your roadmap for you, based on what they genuinely need rather than what you assumed they'd want.

-BigCommerce took 3 years to reach 10,000 merchants.
-Shopify took 4 years to hit 100,000.
-The pattern is the same: start small, listen to merchants, iterate weekly, and don't build the app marketplace until your core platform is sticky enough that merchants won't leave.
+BigCommerce needed 3 years to reach 10,000 merchants.
+Shopify took 4 to hit 100,000.
+The shape of it never changes.
+Start small.
+Listen to your merchants.
+Ship something every week.
+And hold off on the app marketplace until the core platform is sticky enough that nobody wants to leave.

 FAQ